Are you about to build a website for your church and looking for some guidance?

 - Use an example.
 If you’ve never created a content map it can be difficult to visualize.
 So, here’s a free sample content map you can reference.

 - Take a team approach.
-Since your content map will list all of your website’s content, it’s important to get input from the senior pastor, ministry team leaders, and your communications team.
+Since your content map will list all of your website content, it’s important to get input from the senior pastor, ministry team leaders, and your communications team.

 - Let your goals guide you.
-In step, we define the purpose of the website.
-Those goals should guide the content placed on the homepage and the organization of pages in the menu.
-If the top purpose of your website is to connect with the people in your community who are searching for God or a church, then the first thing people should see on your homepage is something designed to accomplish that.
+In step 1, we identify the purpose of the website.
+This goal (or goals) should guide the content placed on the homepage and the organization of pages in the menu.
+If the main purpose of your website is to connect with the people in your community who are searching for God or a church, then the first thing people should see on your homepage is something designed to accomplish that.

 - Limit your main menu.
 Limit the number of items in your primary navigation menu to a maximum of 7.
 Five is even better.